"Girl Scout cookies!"

 She grimaces at the name, offering him a burlesque shudder which amuses him.
 He briefly considers patting his knee and requesting her to take a seat, but decides he has better material and discards the creepy-father-figure bit.
 Instead he simply waits her hesitant silence out until she sighs and runs a distracted hand through her dark hair; cheeks pinkening slightly.

 "They had this bet ...
-Chase told Foreman he could get me drunk before the time of the Christmas party and...well... the ultimate goal wasn't exactly professional"
+Chase told Foreman he could get me drunk before the Christmas party came about, and...Well...
+The ultimate goal wasn't exactly professional."

 Her phrasing tickles him, although he can't help but feel a stab of irritation at not being offered a cut in the stakes.
 He doesn't suppose Cameron is the sort to be persuaded into feeling flattered rather than grossly degraded so he forgoes attempting it.